Account-Based Marketing (ABM) is all the rage nowadays. You wonder, is ABM worth the hype?

 After some research, you see lots of companies are finding massive success by executing ABM strategies.
 The numbers are awe-inspiring, like SiriusDecisions’ reporting that 91% of marketers using ABM recorded an increased deal size, with 25% stating their deal size increased by over 50%.

 So, you decide to join the party.
 You’ve defined your list of target accounts, have your data down pat and maybe even invested in a few tools.
 Now it’s time to plan outreach, which is where many marketers enter uncharted waters.

-The key to executing an effective ABM program lies within the sales development representative (SDR) role.
-Your SDRs are the glue holding your sales and marketing departments together, ensuring harmony and alignment across the board.
+The key to executing an effective ABM program lies within the sales development representative (SDR) role (also commonly referred to as business development representatives (BDRs).
+No matter which acronym you use, they are the glue holding your sales and marketing departments together, ensuring harmony and alignment across the board.

 Moreover, as we all know, sales and marketing alignment is crucial and can help businesses become 67% better at closing deals; which is why leading companies spend a lot of time and money making sure they don’t step on each other’s toes as they move gracefully across the dance floor.

 The SDR role is essential when it comes to solving your mid-funnel challenges.
 Other than optimizing your ABM strategy, three things immediately come to mind when thinking about strategic SDRs: Mid-funnel engagement, data quality, and nurturing stronger relationships.